Brotenko/QualityQuest/Docs/Technical Specifications/docs/network-protocol.md

 }
 ```

 - **gamePausedStatus:** Specifies whether the game is being paused or whether the already paused game is being continued.
-With _true_ indicating that the game has been paused, and _false_ indicating that the game continuing.
+With _true_ indicating that the game has been paused, and _false_ indicating that the game is continuing.

 ### Postgame